Learn

 Navigate to the instance interface and click on the security group within the interface.

-Next, you’ll add inbound and outbound rules to that security group that will allow TCP ports 5432 and 9000—the ones for the Postgres database and your eventual SonarQube deployment, respectively.
+Next, you’ll add inbound and outbound rules to that security group that will allow TCP ports 5432 and 9000—the ones for the Postgres database and your eventual SonarQube Server deployment, respectively.
 Click Add rule, and edit your port range (ie 5432) and source address (ie 0.0.0.0/0).

 Add rule, set port range and source